A dialog between cell adhesion and topology at the core of morphogenesis

 In force-balance conditions the parameter $\alpha$ can be inferred empirically from the contact angle between the two (identical) cells $\theta$ and the fluid as:

-The above relation is known as the {\em Young-Dupr\'e} relation, and it provides an empirically testable observable connecting theory and experiment ---see Fig. \ref{Fig:Fig2}B. The problem has been generalized to an arbitrary number of cells by defining a Hamiltonian function for $c_1, . . ,c_n$ cells arranged in a specific configuration $g_k$ and a given relative surface tension between cells $\alpha$ as:
+The above relation is known as the {\em Young-Dupr\'e} relation, and it provides an empirically testable observable connecting theory and experiment ---see Fig. \ref{Fig:Fig2}B. To explore the problem considering an arbitrary number of cells, one can define a rescaled Hamiltonian function for $c_1, . . ,c_n$ cells arranged in a specific configuration $g_k$ and a given relative surface tension between cells $\alpha$ as \cite{Weaire:1999,Brakke:1992,Maitre:2012}:

-where $a_{ij}$ are elements of the adjacency matrix, corresponding to the contact surface between cells $i$ and $j$, $s_i$ stands for the area of cell $i$ in contact with fluid and the last term accounts for the (in)compressibility of the cells around a preferred volume $v_0$.
-We will consider cases in which $K\gg \alpha$, that is, we assume almost perfect volume conservation.
-We observe that, for $n$ cells, and even in force-balance conditions, some topologies may achieve lower or higher values of $E_\alpha$ and that the favoured configurations may change upon changes on $\alpha$.

-In consequence, topological transitions, ---see fig. \ref{Fig:Fig2}C--- in which e.g., new contacts are formed or old contacts are lost, are expected to occur.
-The above described topological transitions may differ, although not necessarily, from the so-called T1 transitions occurring in vertex models \cite{Farhadifar:2007,Staple:2010, david2014tissue, bi2015density, damavandi2025universality}.
-In T1 transitions, a cell redefines its contact neighbourhood, under the assumption of tissue confluency.
-In the topological transitions studied here, we do not assume confluency of the tissue and, moreover, some of the properties that will be discussed can only be understood in the case of non-confluent tissues.